opencasestudies/website-ocs-source/README.md

 To add to the blog:

 - create a new file in the content/post directory
+- ensure that the date has a zero in front of months or days that are less than 2 digits, so that the blog will order posts correctly

 To add or update an author: